sycamore-rs/sycamore/docs/next/basics/components.md

 state.set(1); // automatically updates value in MyComponent
 ```

-Note how the `'a` lifetime is used to ensure that the data lives as long as the `ScopeRef`.
+Note how the `'a` lifetime is used to ensure that the data lives as long as the `Scope`.

 ## Lifecycle